TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_icssg_tcpserver.md

 # Configuring Syscfg

-- Following Syscfg option allows flexibility to configure memory foot print based on required use case like: Number of DMA descriptors and buffering.

-- Supported Options with default configuration

-# Configuring Syscfg

-- Following Syscfg option allows flexibility to configure memory foot print based on required use case like: Gigabit Ethernet Support Enable, premption support, McM Support and QoS level required.
+- Following Syscfg option allows flexibility to configure memory footprint based on the required use case like: Gigabit Ethernet Support Enable, preemption support, McM Support and QoS level required.

 - Supported Options with default configuration